-Zach Anner is an award-winning comedian, show host, and public speaker.
+Zach Anner is an award-winning comedian, show host, TV writer, viral sensation, disability advocate, and public speaker.
 In 2011, he won his own travel show on the Oprah Winfrey Network, Rollin’ With Zach.
-He explored world religions in Have A Little Faith, started a conversation on climate change in Earth Your While, and presented good news stories in Top of the Monday, shows produced with Rainn Wilson’s media company SoulPancake; he tried his hand at sports and fitness on his youtube series Workout Wednesdays; and he journeyed across the country with the help of Reddit in his travel program, Riding Shotgun.
+He worked with Rainn Wilson’s media company SoulPancake, hosting the shows Have A Little Faith, (which explored world religions), Earth Your While (which started a conversation on climate change), and Top of the Monday (which introduced good news stories).
+He tried his hand at sports and fitness on his YouTube series Workout Wednesdays, and he journeyed across the country with the help of Reddit in his travel program, Riding Shotgun.
 His videos have over 100 million views over social media platforms.

 If At Birth You Don't SucceedMy Adventures with Disaster and Destiny